Lumberton Personal Injury Attorney

 Why the Liable Party Should Pay for Your Losses

 This list does not include all possible damages.
-If you believe the person or people responsible for your accident owe you money for your losses, our lawyer will help you determine who is at fault for your injury and assign a fair value to your case.
+However, if you believe the person or people responsible for your accident owe you money for your losses, our lawyer will help you determine who is at fault for your injury and assign a fair value to your case.

 North Carolina’s Statute of Limitations Sets a Strict Deadline for Your Injury Case